emilienaples/emilienaples.github.io/about.md

 title: About
 ---

-Data Analyst with 2 years of data experience, a Master of Science in Big Data Analytics, and a Bachelor of Science in Mathematics.
+Data Analyst with a Master of Science in Big Data Analytics and a Bachelor of Science in Mathematics.

 <img src="/images/educ.png?raw=true"/>